San Francisco System: Japan

-It is important to note that the nature of the relationship was a bit different with Japan from other Asia-Pacific countries.
+The nature of the relationship was a bit different with Japan from other Asia-Pacific countries.
 The United States viewed Japan as a possible great power in East Asia.
 Thus, the United States constructed the strongest defense treaty with Japan.
 The United States wanted Japan to be more involved and share the burden in peace keeping in Asia.
 However, the Yoshida Doctrine shows that Japan did not share the same ideas.

 In early 2024, Prime Minister Fumio Kishida of Japan undertook a series of decisions to significantly reposition the defense posture of Japan.
 Publicly referring to a "historic turning point" due to the rise of geopolitical tensions across multiple continents, Kishida has committed to a meaningful break with Japan's strictly pacifist post-war stance.
 This is only the latest round in the long history of Japan's wrangling over its externally imposed post-war Constitution, particularly Article 9, which compels Japan to forswear warfare.